-2 Hours per Day/ M-F SCHOOL CREDIT PHS\ 360 hours, 10 units per semester
+ROP DIESEL ENGINE (Y) 2 Hours per Day/ M-F SCHOOL CREDIT 360 hours, 10 units per PHS semester

-The Diesel Engine program is designed to mix classroom instruction with hands-on training, including the basics of diesel repair techniques technology, and equipment, and practical exercises.
+The Diesel Engine program is designed to mix classroom instruction with hands-on training, including the basics of diesel technology, repair techniques equipment, and practical exercises.
 Principals and theories are studied by running, testing, diagnosing, disassembling and reassembling components, systems, and engines.
 Students also learn how to interpret technical manuals and electronic diagnostic reports.
 Graduates can continue their education at American River College to obtain a Diesel Technology degree.
 College credit may be available through American River College.

-\ ROP classes are available to all district students.
+ROP classes are available to all district students.
 Students are responsible for their own transportation to classes.